Short SC.7 Skyvan: Operational history

 Skyvans continue to be used in limited numbers for air-to-air photography and for skydiving operations.
 In 1970, Questor Surveys of Toronto Canada converted the first of two Skyvan 3s for aerial geological survey work.
 The Collier Mosquito Control District uses Skyvans for aerial spraying.
 NASA operated a single Skyvan at Wallops Island Flight Facility between 1979 and 1995, which was used to perform aerial recovery of parachute-borne payloads ejected from high-altitude balloons and sounding rockets.

 Skyvan G-BEOL appeared in the film Kingsmen: The Secret Service as the aircraft trainee kingsmen skydived from.
+N194WW appeared in Season 1 Episode 4 of the TV show Narcos: Mexico.